mdsriram/Enrollment-churn-Dashboard/README.md

 - Harris and Bexar counties show the highest disenrollment, suggesting potential retention issues in these regions
 - BCBS plan has the highest member loss, indicating plan-level churn concentration
 - Re-enrollment patterns suggest gaps in continuous coverage, leading to administrative inefficiencies
-- 69% of members remain active, showing stable enrollment but scope for retention improvement
+- Retention rate of **~69%** indicates relatively stable membership, but also highlights opportunities to improve retention and reduce churn
 - These insights suggest focusing retention strategies on high-churn counties and plans, and improving continuity of coverage to reduce re-enrollment gaps.
 - These findings can help healthcare organizations prioritize retention strategies, optimize plan performance, and reduce administrative costs associated with member churn.